dexteryy/grunt-ozjs/README.md

 # grunt-ozjs

-> * [OzJS](https://github.com/dexteryy/OzJS) is a microkernel for modular javascript, with bundles of powerful yet micro-framework friendly AMD modules.
+> * [OzJS](https://github.com/dexteryy/OzJS) is a microkernel for modular javascript, a toolchain for modern front-end, a micro-framework for growable WebApp.
 > * [Ozma](https://github.com/dexteryy/ozma.js) is an intelligent autobuild tool for OzJS.

 ## Getting Started